ldesgoui/tf2-comp-fixes/README.md

     When enabled with `sm_remove_medic_attach_speed 1`,
     the Medic will not run as fast as its target if the target is faster.

+- **Rest In Peace, Rick May**

+    When enabled with `sm_rest_in_peace_rick_may [1 ..
+255]`,
+    the commemorative Soldier statues will become transparent (values near 0 being opaque, 255 being invisible), and will not collide with players, shots or projectiles.

 - **Removes Upper Bound On `mp_bonusroundtime`**